shower/shower/packages/cli/README.md

 ]
 ```

-Add any custom directories or files your presentation needs:
+Add any custom directories or files your slides need:

 ```diff
 "files": [